Aryan Brotherhood: Organization

 After its formation in California prisons in the mid-1960s, the Aryan Brotherhood had spread to most California prisons by 1975.
 After some of its leaders were sent to federal prisons, they took the opportunity to start organizing inside the federal prison system.
 This ended with the creation of two separate, but related organizations, the California Aryan Brotherhood, and the federal prison Aryan Brotherhood.
 As a former top leader said, "They're like two related but different crime families.
 They each have their [ruling] commission… but they're allies."
 By the late 1970s, these gangs had fewer than 100 members, but their membership grew rapidly as they absorbed other racist and skinhead groups, and today these gangs are estimated to have over 20,000 members in both the federal and state prison systems.

 In its early days, the group had a one-man, one-vote system, but this broke down as a result of the group's rapid expansion, and it was replaced by the establishment of a hierarchical structure, headed by a 12-man council, and overseen by a three-member commission.
 The federal and state systems each had their own council and commission.
 Organization varies somewhat, from prison to prison.
 For example, in the Arizona prison system, members are known as "kindred" and organize into "families".
 A "council" controls the families.
 Kindred may recruit other members, known as "progeny", and serve as a mentor for the new recruits.

 A sort of internal banking or accounting system was instituted, which allowed them to "tax" criminal activity on the streets, and collect 20% on the proceeds, money which is then laundered and controlled by the commission.

-There is also a subgroup of the organization in Canada referred to as the Canadian Brotherhood or CB and its influence in the country was initially spurred on by the Aryan Nations.
-It is moderately active in organized crime and the Canadian prison system.
-But it is unknown by authorities if these two groups are officially linked together or not.
-However in 1991, one of their leading figures, Camey Nerland was sentenced to four years in prison after he pled guilty for killing a Native American.